New Keynesian economics: New Keynesian Phillips curve

 The less rigid nominal prices are (the higher is $h$), the greater the effect of output on current inflation.

-The science of monetary policy
+Science of monetary policy

 The ideas developed in the 1990s were put together to develop the new Keynesian dynamic stochastic general equilibrium used to analyze monetary policy.
 This culminated in the three-equation new Keynesian model found in the survey by Richard Clarida, Jordi Gali, and Mark Gertler in the Journal of Economic Literature.
 It combines the two equations of the new Keynesian Phillips curve and the Taylor rule with the dynamic IS curve derived from the optimal dynamic consumption equation (household's Euler equation).

 These three equations formed a relatively simple model which could be used for the theoretical analysis of policy issues.
 However, the model was oversimplified in some respects (for example, there is no capital or investment).
 Also, it does not perform well empirically.

 2000s

 In the new millennium there have been several advances in new Keynesian economics.